 - Any recent test results from outside of MSK.

 - Contact information for your primary care doctor and other specialists, if you haven’t already given it to your geriatrician already.

-Your appointment will be similar to a physical exam.
+Your appointment will be like a physical exam.
 Your nurse will measure your blood pressure, temperature, breathing rate, and heart rate.
-He or she will ask you questions about your medical history, any medications you are taking, and any symptoms that you may have.
+They will ask you questions about your medical history, any medications you’re taking, and any symptoms that you may have.

 You will then see your geriatrician.
-He or she will review the information taken by your nurse and will do a physical exam.
-Your geriatrician will go over any complications that could happen during or after your surgery and tell you what you and your caregiver can do to decrease the risks.
-He or she will tell you which medications you can take until the morning of your surgery.
+They will review the information taken by your nurse and do a physical exam.
+Your geriatrician will go over any problems that could happen during or after your surgery and tell you what you and your caregiver can do to decrease your risks.
+They will tell you which medications you can take until the morning of your surgery.